RSE1982/health-insurance-cost-analysis/README.md

 These hypotheses guide the Exploratory Data Analysis (EDA) phase, ensuring that each visualisation and statistical test helps confirm or challenge these assumptions.

+Note: The hypotheses were tested through exploratory data analysis, with results discussed in the Findings and Conclusion section.

 ## Project Plan

 ### Project Management